Frequently Asked Questions

 California firearms dealers must obtain and maintain the following:

-• A valid Seller's Permit issued by the State Board of Equalization,
+• A valid Seller's Permit issued by the California Department of Tax and Fee Administration,

-• A valid Certificate of Eligibility issued by DOJ,
+• A valid Certificate of Eligibility (COE) issued by DOJ,

 • Any regulatory business license, or licenses, required by local government,